casivaagustin-zz/feedtcher/README.md

 Feedtcher
 =========

-Library to feetch RSS or ATOM Feeds
+Library for fetch RSS and ATOM Feeds

 How to use it
 =============